 Toss granulated sugar and lemon zest together in a large bowl, breaking up clumps with fingers.
 Add the softened butter and beat with an electric mixer until smooth, about 3 minutes.
 Scrape down the bowl and continue to beat for another 3 minutes.

 Add eggs, one at a time, waiting until the first egg is incorporated before adding the second (the batter will look curdled – this is okay!).
 Set the mixer to low, add half the flour, followed by the sour cream mixture, allowing each addition to be incorporated before adding the next.
 Add remaining flour, and then scrape down the bowl with rubber spatula to ensure no pockets of flour remain.

 Pour batter into pan, smoothing the top with a rubber spatula.
 Tap pan on counter to release any air bubbles.
-Place pan in one of the upper cooking zones.
-Enter the Slow Cook settings and set to cook.
+Insert pan into your Suvie, input settings, and cook now or schedule.